abpframework/abp/docs/en/UI/Angular/Modifying-the-Menu.md

 }
 ```

-Also we can define group for navigation elements.
+We can also define a group for navigation elements.
 It's an optional property
- - **Note:** It'll also include groups that defined at modules
+ - **Note:** It'll also include groups that were defined at the modules

 ```js
 // route.provider.ts